 The NMTCA provides that total liability for all claims that arise out of a single occurrence shall not exceed \$750,000 set forth as follows: (a) \$200,000 for real property; (b) up to \$300,000 for past and future medical and medical-related expenses; and (c) up to \$400,000 for past and future noneconomic losses (such as pain and suffering) incurred or to be incurred by the claimant.
-While the language of the NMTCA does not expressly provide for third-party claims such as loss of consortium, the New Mexico appellate court decisions have allowed claimants to seek loss of consortium.
+While the language of the NMTCA does not expressly provide for third-party claims, such as loss of consortium, the New Mexico appellate court decisions have allowed claimants to seek loss of consortium.
 As a result, if loss of consortium claims are presented, those claims cannot exceed \$350,000 in the aggregate.
 Thus, if a claim presents both direct claims and third-party claims, the maximum exposure of the Public Liability Fund, and therefore, UNM Hospitals, cannot exceed \$1,050,000.
 The NMTCA prohibits the award of punitive or exemplary damages against the Hospital.

 The NMTCA requires the State Risk Management Division (RMD) to provide coverage to the Hospital for those torts where the Legislature has waived the State's immunity from liability up to the damages limits of the NMTCA, as described above, plus the cost incurred in defending any claims and/or lawsuits (including attorney's fees and expenses), with no deductible and with no self-insured retention by the Hospital.
-With the exception of the litigation discussed in footnote 15, the Hospital is fully covered for claims and/or lawsuits relating to medical malpractice or professional liability occurring at the Hospital.